-Wade Flaherty enters his sixth season with the Winnipeg Jets in his role as Assistant Coach.
+Wade Flaherty enters his eighth season with the Winnipeg Jets in his role as Assistant Coach.

 Flaherty came to Winnipeg following three seasons with the Chicago Blackhawks as Developmental Goaltending Coach where he worked with Stanley Cup winners Antti Niemi and Corey Crawford.